GabrielBrionesL/streamlit-cancer-predict-app/README.md

-# Breast Cancer Predictor deployed on Streamlit
+# Breast Cancer Predictor - Streamlit Web App

 This code consists of four parts:
 - `model` folder that contains Python script for training a logistic regression model on breast cancer data